Skip to main content

 Lepyoshka Bread

 Central Asian flatbread baked in coal-fired tandir ovens.
-Round shape with decorative patterns pressed into dough.
-Served warm with every meal.
+It's round, with patterns pressed into the dough, and it turns up warm at pretty much every meal.

 Allergens: